KarinyxD/Pseudo-Time-Series-Thyroid-Diseases/readme.md

 ### 5. Results: Generation of Pseudo-Time Series (PTS)
 The topological ordering derived from the proposed pipeline transforms the static cross-sectional data into dynamic **Pseudo-Time Series (PTS)**.
 * **Interpretation of Pseudo-Time:** The calculated distance from the healthy root ($t=0$) serves as a latent variable representing the **Disease Evolutionary Stage**.
 Effectively, this acts as a continuous **Severity Index**, mapping patients from "Normative Health" through "Transition" to "Severe Pathology".
-* **Data Export:** The final compilation of these $k=1500$ trajectories is exported to a CSV file (`trajectories_output.csv`).
+* **Data Export:** The final compilation of these $k=1500$ trajectories is exported to a CSV file (`data/results/trajectories.csv`).
 This dataset serves as the foundational input for subsequent temporal analysis (e.g., LSTM modeling or phenotypic clustering).

 ---